luontola/web-intro/templating.md

 There is still some work involved in adding the picture URLs by hand to the list in the route.
 We can simplify that by making our application generate the list automatically based on what pictures there are in a directory.

-Create a directory for the pictures under the `public` directory and save there all the pictures in your list.
+Create a `pictures` directory under the `public` directory and save there all the pictures in your list.

-To find out how to do something in a particular programming language, google for "[name of the language] [what you want to do]", which in this case would be "ruby list files in directory".
+To find out how to do something in a particular programming language, you can google for "[name of the language] [what you want to do]", which in this case would be "ruby list files in directory".
 But even if you find some snippet of code on the Internet, you should understand what it does, for example by checking the official reference documentation, before using it.
-Or if you know the language and its standard library already a bit, you can probably start from the reference documentation and find what you need.
+Or if you know the language and its standard library already a bit, you can probably start from the reference documentation and find there what you need.

 In this case you can get a list of files in the `public/pictures` directory using the following code.
 Have a look at the documentation for the methods [glob][ruby-glob], [map][ruby-map] and [sub][ruby-sub] to understand what each of them does individually, and then try to understand this code as a whole.